Search blog:

 Can a director also be the company secretary?

 Yes.
 There are no statutory restrictions that prevent a director from also holding the position of company secretary.
-However, because a secretary is usually appointed to reduce the workload of directors, there is not a great deal to be gained in practice from a director also being the secretary, especially if the company has only one director.
+However, because a secretary is usually appointed to reduce the workload of directors, there is often not a great deal to be gained in practice from a director also being the secretary, especially if the company has only one director.

 Furthermore, certain documents that require the signatures of two people cannot be signed by a sole director and a secretary if these roles are held by the same person.